-CUREC and DREC - University and

-Department Research Ethics Committees

-respectively, these terms also used to refer

-to the Ethics assessment forms

-GSO - Graduate Studies Office, part of the central University

-DAS - Disability Advisory Service

-GSR - Graduate Supervision Reporting

-DGS - Director of Graduate Studies

-NCRM - National Centre for Research Methods.
-Maintains a UK research training courses database and offers bursaries.

-DPhil - Doctor of Philosophy

-PGT - Taught graduate

-DTP - Doctoral Training Partnership.
+DAS - Disability Advisory ServiceGSR - Graduate Supervision ReportingDGS - Director of Graduate StudiesNCRM - National Centre for Research Methods.
+Maintains a UK research training courses database and offers bursaries.DPhil - Doctor of PhilosophyVertice of the second offers bursaries.
+DGS - Director of Graduate StudiesMethods.
+Maintains a UK research training courses database and offers bursaries.DPhil - Doctor of PhilosophyPhilosophy PGT - Taught graduate DTP - Doctoral Training Partnership.
 Oxford is part of the Grand Union DTP with Brunel and the Open University.
 It is funded by the ESRC and it is the means by which several of our doctoral students receive financial support.
 It is also facilities various training activities open to all Oxford students.

-PGR - Research graduate

-EPC - Education Policy Committee

-Proctors - The two Proctors (Senior and Junior) have responsibilities under the statutes and regulations for aspects of student discipline, for ensuring the proper conduct of examinations and for dealing with complaints.

-ESRC - Economic and Social Research Council

-PRS - Probationer Research Student

-GJCC - Graduate Joint Consultative Committee

-SSP - Student Support Plan

-SSD - Social Sciences Division

-Grey Book - The Exam Regulations (now not produced in hard copy, can only be found online).
+EPC - Education Policy Committee conduct of examinations and for dealing with complaints.
+ESRC - Economic and Social Research Council PRS - Probationer Research Student SSD - Social Sciences Division GJCC - Graduate Joint Consultative Committee SSP - Student Support Plan Grey Book - The Exam Regulations (now not produced in hard copy, can only beTCD - Taught Courses Directorfound online).
+TNA - Training Needs Analysis GSC - Graduate Studies Committee

-TCD - Taught Courses Director

-GSC - Graduate Studies Committee

-TNA - Training Needs Analysis